ardatan/graphql-tools/README.md

   },
 }
 ```

+Providing a schema in this format has the advantage of staying relatively close
+to graphql-js while at the same time separating the type system from the
+resolve rules for clarity.

+It is still possible to dynamically generate the resolve functions, as they just
+have to be exported from the file that Apollo Proxy imports for the schema.

 It is also possible to not use the shorthand with resolve definitions and simply
 upload a schema for graphql-js in the standard format.